Top Money Myths - Know the Truth About Money and Make Better Decisions for Your Future

 You have the power to change your financial future, regardless of where you are now.
 Don’t believe me?
 Read As A Man Thinketh by James Allen and you’ll learn more than I can ever explain in this post about how you have the power – right now – to change your financial future.

 If you think you’re stuck, then you are stuck.
 If you think you can change your financial life, then you can.
-Like Allen says in the book, “All that a man achieves and all that he fails to achieve is the direct result of his own thoughts.”
+Like Allen says in the book, “All that a man achieves and all that he fails to achieve is the direct result of his thoughts.”

-I know soooo many people with $100k-$300k in student loan debt.
+I know so many people with $100k-$300k in student loan debt.
 Most of these people who I know are not trying to get out of their debt, but instead are putting off repaying it, or just ignoring it all together.
 This is a choice they’re making, despite them telling me they’re stuck and have no options.
 You have options.
 Take a budgeting course and learn how to manage your money and change your circumstances.

 I’m proof of that.
 If I adopted that mentality, I would probably still have close to $200k in student loan debt because of the income-driven repayment options.
 Instead, I’ve decided to look at my student loans as an opportunity to learn how to make money myself and pay them off as fast as I can.
 This has led to me starting a blog, which turned into a profitable business and has helped me repay my debt.
 This is a mindset I’ve adopted.
 I believe that graduating with $206k in student loan debt isn’t going to stop me from being wealthy, and I truly believe it.